Spain's Bankia delays results, shares dive

-MADRID Troubled Spanish bank Bankia (BKIA.MC) delayed publishing first quarter results on Wednesday, stoking fears over the scale of losses at the newly nationalised lender and sending shares down 10 percent.
+MADRID Troubled Spanish bank Bankia (BKIA.MC) delayed publishing first quarter results on Wednesday, stoking fears over the scale of losses at the newly nationalized lender and sending shares down 10 percent.

 Bankia was taken under state control last week because it cannot handle losses from a 2008 property crash.
 Some investors believe Spain or the European Union will have to inject funds into the financial sector to avert a collapse of the banking system, worsening the euro zone debt crisis.